French government sounds alarm over rising anti-Semitic acts

-PARIS (AP) — France’s prime minister is sounding the alarm over a sharp rise in anti-Semitic acts this year, pledging to increase efforts to punish perpetrators and police hate speech online.
+PARIS (AP) — France’s prime minister on Friday sounded the alarm over a sharp rise in anti-Semitic acts this year, pledging to increase efforts to punish perpetrators and police hate speech online.

+Despite years of government efforts to fight it, “we are very far from having finished with anti-Semitism,” he wrote.
+He expressed particular concern because overall, anti-Semitic acts have been on the decline in recent years.

 He didn’t indicate a reason for the rise, and the government would not release specific figures.
-In 2017, the government reported 311 anti-Semitic acts, from swastikas on Jewish gravesites to physical attacks on people wearing kippas.
+Over all of 2017, the government reported 311 anti-Semitic acts, from threats to swastikas on Jewish gravesites to physical attacks on people wearing kippas.
+That was down from 335 the year before, but the number of violent anti-Semitic acts rose, along with anti-Muslim and other violent hate crimes.

-The Interior Ministry said part of the rise could be attributed to a government push to encourage people to report hate crimes.

 Most Read Nation & World Stories